For more detailed examples of my work, CLICK HERE.

 Program Coordinator (1993-1995) Friends General Conference High School Program.
 Following several years as a counselor and workshop leader, coordinated a summer conference program for 160 high school age participants for three years.
 Developed and implemented program.
 Screened, selected and supervised 20 volunteer staff and handled crisis intervention as required.

 Trainer for Survivors of Abuse Recovering Society, a volunteer peer support organization serving the Annapolis Valley.
-I design and lead training for Peer Supporters and Group Facilitators.
-In 2013 I completed a full redesign of the training program and manual for Peer Counselors, and I am currently collaborating on the next edition, to be published in 2019.
+I designed and led several trainings for Peer Supporters and Group Facilitators.
+In 2013 I completed a full redesign of the training program and manual for Peer Counselors.

 I am currently chair of Gambling Risk Informed Nova Scotia, an NFP dedicated to reducing community gambling harms.